What to Expect: We’ll explore getting your baseline mammogram and what happens if you have an abnormal mammogram.

 - Talk to friends, find out their experience.
 My friend, Dani, also had the exact same thing happen to her a few months earlier so it was really nice to have already heard her story.

-- Again, make sure your doctor bills it as a SCREENING instead of a diagnostic one.
-Of course, if he has found a lump or you have odd breast pain then it would be a diagnostic one.
+- Again, make sure your healthcare provider bills it as a SCREENING mammography instead of diagnostic imaging.
+Of course, if your provider has found a lump or you have odd breast pain then it would be a diagnostic one.
 But a routine mammogram should be billed as a screening one.

 - Baseline screening at 40.
-If you don’t have a family history of young breast cancer diagnosis, begins at the age of 40.
+If you don’t have a family history of younger women with a breast cancer diagnosis,and you’re in good health you shouldn’t need an earlier screening.
+Typically annual screening mammograms begin at the age of 40.
 Just go get it done, your family will thank you for it!

 Anyway, now it’s done and off my plate for a few months.
 It feels so good to get something like this done!